ibm-build-lab/NLU-demo-with-ui/README.md

 You can follow [this](https://developer.ibm.com/tutorials/build-a-recommendation-engine-with-watson-natural-language-understanding/) tutorial to see how to do this.

-Once you get to the "Deploy model to Watson Natural Language Understanding heading" you can use this application to analyze text instead of the curl commands.
+Once you get to the "Deploy model to Watson Natural Language Understanding" heading you can use this application to analyze text instead of the curl commands.

 ## 4. Run the application